mhorga/mhorga.github.io/_posts/2016-02-15-using-metalkit-part-6.markdown

 }
 {% endhighlight %}

-Among the plethora of properties, notice the ones we were interested in particular: the __device__, the __currentDrawable__ and the __currentRenderPassDescriptor__.
+Among the plethora of properties, notice the ones we were interested in particular: __device__, __currentDrawable__ and __currentRenderPassDescriptor__.
 Also worth mentioning, the class also provides a protocol for its __MTKViewDelegate__ property.
 To read more about each of these properties and functions, see the [MTKView](https://developer.apple.com/library/prerelease/ios/documentation/MetalKit/Reference/MTKView_ClassReference/index.html) reference documentation.

 The [source code](https://github.com/Swiftor/Metal/tree/master/ch06) is posted on Github as usual.